 Finding your way on the different channels

 In this workspace we have a #general channel, that we use not surprisingly for general messages.
-The #general channel is also where the call for our fortnightly meeting is started.
+The #general channel is also where the call for our fortnightly meetings are announced.
 The #support channel is often the best place to ask questions and #random is being used for chitchat.
 When asking a question in the #support channel it will (hopefully) be answered in the threat bellow.
 Once your question has been answered it would be great if you can add a check mark to the main question, using e.g. the ✅ emoji (you will see what I mean when scrolling through the support channel), so that the others know the question has been answered and won’t loose time reading the whole threat when offering their help.
 Aside from those channels that most people follow, there are many thematic channels that one can add themselves to based on there interest when being a full member (people with a guest status, have to ask for that).
 To name a few #surface-mass-balance, #hard-core-programming and #oggm-edu.
 Aside from the channels, slack can also be used to chat privately to one or more people at the same time.
 You can do that in 3 ways: the standard typing, video-call and huddle.
 The latter one is more like a phone call.